amin-mamandi/Operating-Systems/README.md

 char* sentence[8];
 ``

-As the echo amd echoohce functions are just printing an array and they stop whenever they encountered a NULL variable, so I added two NULL variables at the begining and at the end of the sentence array:
+As the echo amd echoohce functions are just printing an array and they stop whenever they encountered a NULL variable, so I added two NULL variables at the begining and at the end of the sentence array

 ``
 bug_info.sentence[0] = NULL;
+``
 ...

+``
 bug_info.sentence[7] = NULL;
 ``